19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (b) the manner of and method for determining —

-(i) the income which a self-employed man or woman is entitled to claim from the Government under section 9, 10A, 12A, 12AB, 12E, 12H or 12K, as the case may be; and
+(i) the income which a self-employed man or woman is entitled to claim from the Government under section 9, 10A, 12A, 12AB, 12E, 12H, 12K or 12KC, as the case may be; and

+[Act 17 of 2016 wef 01/07/2016]

 (ii) the income which a self-employed person is entitled to claim from the Government under section 12B;

 [Act 12 of 2013 wef 01/05/2013]

-(c) the manner of and method for determining the amount of reimbursement which an employer is entitled to claim under section 10, 10A, 12A, 12AD, 12C, 12CA, 12G, 12J or 12K and the terms and conditions subject to which the employer may be reimbursed;
+(c) the manner of and method for determining the amount of reimbursement which an employer is entitled to claim under section 10, 10A, 12A, 12AD, 12C, 12CA, 12G, 12J, 12K or 12KB and the terms and conditions subject to which the employer may be reimbursed;

 [Act 12 of 2013 wef 01/05/2013]

+[Act 17 of 2016 wef 01/07/2016]

 (d) the authority responsible for the assessment and payment of —

-(i) the income which a self-employed man or woman is entitled to claim under section 9, 10A, 12A, 12AB, 12E, 12H or 12K, as the case may be;
+(i) the income which a self-employed man or woman is entitled to claim under section 9, 10A, 12A, 12AB, 12E, 12H, 12K or 12KC, as the case may be;

+[Act 17 of 2016 wef 01/07/2016]

 (ii) the income which a self-employed person is entitled to claim under section 12B; and

-(iii) the reimbursement which an employer is entitled to claim under section 10, 10A, 12A, 12AD, 12C, 12CA, 12G, 12J or 12K;
+(iii) the reimbursement which an employer is entitled to claim under section 10, 10A, 12A, 12AD, 12C, 12CA, 12G, 12J, 12K or 12KB;

 [Act 12 of 2013 wef 01/05/2013]

+[Act 17 of 2016 wef 01/07/2016]

 (e) the registers and records to be maintained for the purposes of Part III and the forms and contents thereof; and